How to increase energy levels

 Easy to grab while you’re on the go, energy drinks typically contain between 40 and 250mg of caffeine per 235ml.
 Many drinks also contain taurine (an amino acid) and vitamins to help boost your energy levels.
 Having an energy drink before a work out (pre-workout), may help you to exercise for longer as you won’t feel tired as quickly as you normally would.

 Fizzy energy drinks are not a healthy option, as many contain large amounts of sugar.
-There are a range of natural energy drinks on the market that claim to give you that much needed boost, that use ingredients such matcha green tea, that is naturally high in caffeine.
+There are a range of natural energy drinks on the market that claim to give you that much needed boost, that use ingredients such as matcha green tea, that is naturally high in caffeine.

 The best energy supplements